 Forgive Yourself and Move Forward:

 Have you been correcting mistakes committed by you?
-Cross them and try move onwards.
-Try to avoid them in future.
-Aren’t your matters between you and your Lord?
-He only demands your repentance in silence; A sincere repentance with a promise of avoiding them in future.
-It is among distinguishing features of Islam that none of the Ibadahs are against the dignity of human being.
+Cross them and try to move onwards.
+Try to avoid them in the future.
+Aren’t you matters between you and your Lord?
+He only demands your repentance in silence; A sincere repentance with a promise of avoiding them in the future.
+It is among the distinguishing features of Islam that none of the Ibadah are against the dignity of human beings.
 You do not need to expose your weaknesses in front of people to correct them.
 Your pure intention is enough for correcting your mistakes, and that’s all.

-So, from now on wards, cheer up!
-Better future is ahead.
+So, from now onwards, cheer up!
+A better future is ahead.
 Let the past go, aim for a better future clean of mistakes.